Kingdom of Polonnaruwa: Army

-The armies of Parakramabahu in the early days were led by Rakkha.
-There were other important generals who Parakramabahu dispatched in order to reinforce Rakkha fighting the forces of Ruhunan separatists.
+During the initial phase of his reign, Parākramabāhu I placed his armies under the command of Rakkha, while other prominent generals were sent to support him in combating the Ruhunan separatist forces.”

 Auxiliaries

 The auxiliary units were used to reinforce the Sinhalese army on multiple occasions.
 These units were largely made up of Buddhist minorities, and tribals.

 Naval forces

 The first navy was organized in 1165.
 This was used for the invasion of Burma.